frederic-perez/AmE-dictionary/data/dictionary.md

 __imbroglio__
 __imbrued__ _Imbrued ground._
 __imbue__ _v_ :four: (imbued) __1__ To inspire or influence thoroughly; pervade: _work imbued with the revolutionary spirit._ __2__ To saturate, impregnate, or dye.
+__immensity__ _n_ Unusual largeness in size or extent or number. _Syn_ vastness, enormousness, grandness, greatness, wideness _This projectile was but an atom in the immensity of the ocean._
 __immerse__ _v_
 __immigrated__
 __immigration__ :mega: